|Search||Chronology||Locations||Aircraft||Vessels||Missing In Action (MIA)|

 The Illustrated History of the 345th Bombardment Group During World War II

-This is the history of the 345th Bombardment Group, the "Air Apaches" WWII Pacific service.
+Warpath Across the Pacific is the unit history of the 345th Bombardment Group, the "Air Apaches" World War II Pacific service.
 Others reviews have called this book 'the finest history of an air combat unit ever published' .
-This distinction was earned from twenty years of research by the author, and honed during four editions of updates since its first publication in 1984.
+This distinction was earned from twenty years of research by the author, and honed during four editions of updates since it was first publication in 1984.
 The scope of the research and writing go beyond the pilots and missions of the group, to the larger history and details of individual experiences.
 The book is a beautiful, hardcover 8x10 table top volume with dust jacket.
 The art direction and design are equally amazing - providing hundreds of photographs, captions, maps, paintings and detailed appendixes.

 The 345th BG's area of operations was vast, spanning over all of New Guinea, Dutch New Guinea and up into the Philippines, Chinese coast, Formosa and finally the southern islands of Japan and Korea.
 This combat history is divided over 21 in depth chapters of text that take the reader through every day, and ever mission of the "Air Apaches".
 During its 26 months of WWII service, the group flew a total of 58,562 combat hours on 9,120 strike sorties.
 It dropped 58,000 bombs, weighing 6,340 tons and fired 12.5 million rounds of ammunition.
 Credited with sinking 260 vessels for a total of 190,000 tons and damaging 275 others.
 A total of 260 planes were destroyed on the ground, and 107 aerial victories, in total the unit won the Distinguish Unit Citation four times.
 For aficionados of the B-25 Mitchell, this book will be of particular interests, as the 345th flew this medium bomber throughout its entire combat career, including the early model "C" and "D" variants, through the "J" model.